• Skip to main content

 Nobody can predict what will happen to the price, but Bitcoin will still be here in 10, 20, 30, years and beyond.

-On top of that, Bitcoin is a unique asset, unlike any other available right now, and unlike any other that's ever existed.
-It's a limited resource.
-It's a global network.
-It's available to the rich and the poor equally.
-It's digitally native money.
-Whatever else you want to say about it, it's not unreasonable to believe that every investor should have some exposure to Bitcoin in their portfolio.
+On top of that, Bitcoin is a unique asset, unlike any other available right now, and unlike any other that’s ever existed.
+It’s a limited resource.
+It’s a global network.
+It’s available to the rich and the poor equally.
+It’s natively digital money.
+Whatever else you want to say about it, it’s not unreasonable to believe that every investor should have some exposure to Bitcoin in their portfolio.

 One of my favorite quotes to think about in the Bitcoin space says something like, “The amount of Bitcoin you own tends to correlate with your understanding of the network.”.

-What that says to me is to start with a small allocation, learn about Bitcoin, then buy more if you think it's a good idea.
+What that says to me is to start with a small allocation, learn about Bitcoin, then buy more if you think it’s a good idea.
+As you learn about the asset, your strategy can change to whatever you feel comfortable with.
+Invest whatever doesn’t keep you up at night, and what you won’t panic sell when the Bitcoin price dumps 50% in two weeks.

 Bitcoin is pretty complicated, so you may not turn out like me and study it for years.
-That's OK.
-You don't have to be “all in”.
+That’s OK.
+You don’t have to be “all in”.
 A surface-level understanding and a small allocation may be right for you.
+You don’t have to be a ‘bitcoiner” to benefit from owning some bitcoin.

 3. Participation In A Never-Seen-Before Event

-Bitcoin is a global event, with millions of participants.
-Something like this has never happened before.
-Even if you don't care about the investment side of things, Bitcoin is a unique technology that is changing how people think about money.
+Bitcoin is something that’s never existed before.
+It’s is a global event, with millions of participants.
+Bitcoin is permissionless, peer-2-peer money that cannot be controlled or debased by goverments and corporations.
+Even if you don’t care about the investment side of things, it’s undeniable that Bitcoin is a unique technology that is changing how people think about money.

 The invention of Bitcoin has been compared to proto money.
 Its implications of monetary freedom could be the spark leading to the separation of money and state, similar to how the invention of the Gutenberg printing press led to the separation of church and state.
 The Bitcoin reformation may be the start of the Bitcoin renaissance.
 It's a once-in-human-history event like the invention of the number zero.

-It doesn't take a whole lot of effort to get started.
-You just sign up for an exchange, just like you're buying a stock, and you can be a part of the Bitcoin revolution.
+It doesn’t take a whole lot of effort to get started.
+You just sign up for an exchange, just like you’re buying a stock, and you can be a part of the Bitcoin revolution.
+Do you really want to sit on the sidelines on this one?

-4. Brain Exercises Studying Technology, Money, Society, & History
+4. Studying Technology, Money, Society, & History

 Once you learn the basics of how Bitcoin works, the next steps really depend on your personality and what you find interesting.
 You might dig into the history of money, why we used shells or salt at different points in time, and how the world converged on gold as a monetary standard for thousands of years.